 Utopia was a land where everything was done and achieved for the common good and these were Christian precepts.
 The main difference in Utopia is that reason is insufficient.

-For all Hythloday’s idealisation of Utopia some of its social practices, such as euthanasia show exactly what happens when reason is stretched beyond its limits.
+For all of Hythloday’s idealisation of Utopia some of its social practices, such as euthanasia, show exactly what happens when reason is stretched beyond its limits.

-The common good was admirable and in sixteenth century Europe (particularly Italy) More saw exactly the kind of society formed when wealth, pride and envy reigned.
+The common good was admirable, and in sixteenth-century Europe (particularly Italy), More saw the kind of society formed when wealth, pride, and envy reigned.

 His own society reflected this.
-He was a wealthy man himself but at heart his conscience led him to desire a life of simple Christianity.
-Utopia is free from the effects of More’s society and its “commonwealth” is arguably its most attractive feature.
-We need to ask whether this idea was typical of all Renaissance humanism by closer readings of Italian humanism.
+He was a wealthy man himself, but at heart, his conscience led him to desire a life of simple Christianity.
+Utopia is free from the effects of More’s society, and its “commonwealth” is arguably its most attractive feature.
+By closer readings of Italian humanism, we need to ask whether this idea was typical of all Renaissance humanism.

-In his book On the Inconstancy of Fortune, Gian Francesco Poggio searching among the debris of ancient Rome and refers to his and his friends concern to rediscover “the art of right living”.
+In his book On the Inconstancy of Fortune, Gian Francesco Poggio searches among the debris of ancient Rome and refers to his and his friends' concern to rediscover “the art of right living”.

-Four years before this Leonardo Bruni had inferred in his preface to his book The History of the Florentine People that Roman laws, customs and politics provided an example which was being emulated by the Florentines of his own time.
+Four years before this, Leonardo Bruni had inferred in his preface to his book The History of the Florentine People that Roman laws, customs and politics provided an example which the Florentines of his own time were emulating.